1906, March 5

 1918, March 15

-By an act of the General Assembly, William and Mary became the first coeducational state college in Virginia.
+By an act of the General Assembly, William & Mary became the first coeducational state university in Virginia.

 1919, April 12